-Each rider is given a 2 minutes competition (with no warm-up) starting with the two acoustic signals and the green-flag raising by the jury.
+Each rider is given a 2 minutes competition (with no warm-up) starting with the two acoustic signals and the green-flag raised by the jury.

-During each round, 30 seconds before the end, the jury give a short signal and they raise a yellow flag so that the rider knows how much time is left before the competition ends.
-Later on, to indicate that the competition is over, the judges give a double long-duration acoustic signal and they raise a red flag.
+During each round, 30 seconds before the end, the jury gives a short signal and raises a yellow flag so that the rider knows how much time is left before the competition ends.
+Later on, to indicate that the competition is over, the judges give a double long-duration acoustic signal and raise a red flag.